-- 1. A regulated small MS4: - a.
+1. A regulated small MS4:

+- a.
 Is a "Small MS4" as defined in the Definitions and Acronyms section at the end of this Permit; and - b.
-Is located within, or partially located within, an urbanized area as defined by the latest decennial census conducted by the U.S. Bureau of Census, or designated by Ecology pursuant to 40 CFR 123.35(b) or 40 CFR 122.26(f); and
+Is located within, or partially located within, an urbanized area as defined by the latest decennial census conducted by the U.S. Census Bureau, or designated by Ecology pursuant to 40 CFR 123.35(b) or 40 CFR 122.26(f); and - c.
+Discharges stormwater from the MS4 to a surface water of Washington State; and - d.
+Is not eligible for a waiver or exemption under S1.C, below.